nhmnazmul22/company-challange/README.md

-## Website Pages Overview
+# Pro Lubricant Website Pages Overview

-### Home Page
+## Home Page

-The home page welcomes visitors with a strong **headline** and **call-to-action**.
-It highlights why people should choose us, showcases our main services, and shares company achievements.
-Visitors can explore client testimonials, learn about our process, and preview the latest blog posts.
-The page concludes with a clear call-to-action to guide them forward.
+The home page welcomes visitors with a strong **headline** and **call-to-action**, emphasizing premium lubricants and industrial oils.
+It highlights why customers should choose Pro Lubricant, showcases top products, and presents company achievements.
+Visitors can explore client testimonials, learn about our process, and preview the latest industry insights.
+The page concludes with a clear call-to-action for inquiries or purchases.

-### About Us Page
+## About Us Page

-The about page introduces who we are and what we stand for.
-It shares our story, vision, and values, while also highlighting the milestones we’ve achieved.
-Visitors can get to know our team through short bios, photos, and social links.
+The about page introduces Pro Lubricant’s history, vision, and values.
+It shares milestones, company achievements, and sustainability initiatives.
+Visitors can get to know the team with short bios, photos, and social links, reinforcing trust and expertise.

-### Services Page
+## Products Page

-The services page explains what we offer in a simple and clear way.
-Users can filter services by category, and at the end of the page, they will find a clear call-to-action to move forward.
+The products page showcases our complete range of automotive, industrial, and specialty lubricants.
+Users can filter products by category, view key features, and access product details.
+Each product has a clear call-to-action to purchase or request more information.

-### Service Details Page
+## Product Details Page

-This page provides detailed information about a specific service.
-It also includes a call-to-action that encourages users to contact us directly.
+This page provides detailed specifications, key benefits, usage instructions, and safety information for each product.
+High-quality images and organized sections ensure clarity.
+A call-to-action encourages users to contact sales or request a quote.

-### Gallery Page
+## Gallery Page

-The gallery page showcases our recent work, company impact, and projects.
-Users can open a modal to view detailed project information.
+The gallery page displays company events, certifications, product applications, and facility images.
+Hover overlays reveal titles, and modals provide more information when images are clicked.

-### Blogs Page
+## Blogs Page

-The blogs page presents valuable service-related content written by our team.
-Users can filter blogs by category for easy navigation.
+The blogs page presents expert articles on lubrication technology, maintenance tips, and industry trends.
+Users can filter blogs by category to find relevant content quickly.

-### Blog Details Page
+## Blog Details Page

-On this page, users can read the full blog content and gain deeper insights.
-At the end of the page, a clear call-to-action encourages them to get in touch.
+Users can read full articles on product care, technical updates, and best practices.
+Each blog ends with a call-to-action to contact Pro Lubricant for consultation or purchases.

-### Contact Page
+## Contact Page

-The contact page provides multiple ways for users to connect with us.
-It features a contact form managed with **Zustand**, where all submitted information is stored in the Zustand store.
+The contact page provides multiple ways to connect, including a form managed with Zustand, email, phone, and office locations.
+Clear guidance ensures inquiries are directed to the right team efficiently.

-✅ All pages are fully responsive and optimized for all devices.

 ---

+✅ All pages are fully responsive, optimized for performance, and designed for a professional lubricant brand experience.

 ### How to run the Application